 Kor’s ear feathers bristled.
 “But for now, you be careful of strangers, even the king’s party if you encounter them, though I think you can trust Miss Margerit and the King himself if you need help.”

 Tristan adjusted the pouch of coins and tucked it under his breast feathers.
 “We will, Master.
 We’ll be careful.”

 Kor continued.
 “Good lad.
 Stay the night in the spruce forests of the western hills.
 You’ll get some good thermals in the morning and can cross the lake and make it to the coast by tomorrow evening if the winds stay westerly.”
 Kor looked at his two apprentices, a whisp of concern in his eyes.
 He blinked it away and croaked “Any questions?”
 He looked from beak to beak for a response.

 “Sir, what if Perry doesn’t have gold or won’t sell it to us?” asked Tristan.

 Kor looked him in the eyes, “A good question master Tristan but don’t worry.
-He will help us.
+He’ll help us.
 You’ll see!
-And you can trust him completely especially on all matters concerning gold, just be careful with his social advice and don’t give him any valuables except the ring.”
+And you can trust him completely except with two things: Social advice and spending money.
+Don’t give him any valuables except the diamond.”

-Kor croaked back loudly, “Good!
+Kor cawed, “Good!
 Fair winds to you both!
 Now blow on out of here!
 I have work to do!”

 Pepro and Tristan watched Kor turn and sharply ignore them humming to himself as he walked towards the back of the hollow.
-They looked at each other, heads swirling with excitement like clouds of summer swallows.
-Tristan broke the momentary silence.
-“Well, I guess we’d better get going!”
+They looked at each other, heads swarming with darting expectations like clouds of summer swallows.